Paralympics to get tough on scrotum-squeezing 'boosters'

 The Paralympic movement has largely escaped the drugs scandals that have tainted able-bodied athletics.
 Revelations of state-backed doping among Russian athletes are the latest in a string of high-profile disclosures to hit the sport.

-But with the Paralympic Games in Rio de Janeiro aiming to cement its position as a major global sporting event, the movement is strengthening its defenses against cheating.
+But with the Paralympic Games in Rio de Janeiro aiming to cement its position as a major global sporting event, the movement is strengthening its defences against cheating.

 "The profile of Paralympics sports has increased and that carries with it an intrinsic risk that people will try to stretch boundaries, by means of technology, by means of unauthorized substances and whatever is humanly possible," Van de Vliet said.